TYPO3-Solr/ext-solr/Documentation/FAQ/Index.rst

 The solution:

 If the root page is a shortcut, the destination MAY NOT be access restricted!
+In addition a login page itself cannot get hidden after login.
+This would lead to errors and no redirections will take place.
 This can e. g. be achieved in the following way.

-* The root page is a shortcut to the first sub-page.
+* The root page is a shortcut to the 1st subpage.
-* The first sub-page is the login page, which is not access restricted.
-Instead this page gets hidden if a user is logged in.
-And it redirects to the next access restricted page or sub-tree after successful login.
+* The 1st subpage is a shortcut to an unprotected login page, and will be hidden after successfull login.
-* The next sub-page is the access restricted page or sub-tree.
+* The 2nd subpage is an pagetree with the access restricted content.
+* And last but not least there is the login page (e. g.
+3rd subpage) in an unprotected area, which will never get hidden.
+So ext-solr can read its configuration here.

-This way already logged in users will be redirected directly to the restricted page / sub-tree, because the login page is hidden and so the restricted page is the first sub-page now.
+This way already logged in users will be redirected directly to the restricted page / sub-tree, because the 1st subpage is hidden and so the restricted page is the first sub-page now.